 For Children & the Elderly: choose an appropriate essential oil, and dilute at a .25% up to a 1% dilution depending on the age & health of the child or elderly person.(.05 % is 3 drops per 30 ml & 1% is 6 drops per 30 mls of carrier oil)

 For Healthy Adults: Dilute essential oils at 2% dilution.
 On rare occasions, I will use a 3% if needed.
 (2% is 12 drops per 30 ml & 3% is 18 drops per 30 mls of carrier oil).

 ***If you are feeling nauseated, try a personal inhaler using Grapefruit, Sweet Orange, Ginger and/or Spearmint essential oils.

 I always use the least amount of essential oils in my blends, that will work for me, my family or my clients.
 With essential oils, less is always more.

 * If you are on medication or have an ongoing medical condition, check with your healthcare professional and/or a qualified aromatherapist before using any aromatherapy products topically.

-My Blog is for information only & is not meant to diagnose or replace medical advice.
+My Blog is for general information only & ***is based on some of my own experiences.
+It is not meant to diagnose or replace medical advice.

 Battaglia Salvatore.
 The Complete Guide to Aromatherapy.
 2nd edition, The International Centre of Holistic Aromatherapy, Australia, 2003